lnashier/fastly/docs/project.md

 - Library will remain agnostic to data-type of payload.
     - Library takes slice/array of bytes and returns slice/array of bytes.
 - Library will not set expiration time means the stored items have no expiration time.
-- Library will perform sanity checks as specified in the requirements:
+- Library will not store 0 size content.
-    - Payload size limit (0 - 50 MB]
+- Library will not compress content.
-    - Data consistency
+- Memcache will have a single instance.

 ## Deliverables